 How FINRA Arbitrations Work

-As mentioned above, the financial services industry, most investment agreements require disputes to be resolved through FINRA arbitration.
+As mentioned above, in the financial services industry, most investment agreements require disputes to be resolved through FINRA arbitration.
+FINRA requires financial advisors and investment professionals to abide by securities industry standards.
 As the financial industry’s self-regulating body, FINRA provides arbitration services to resolve disputes between investors and brokers.

 Listed below is a general chain of events for a typical arbitration proceeding.